Top banker calls for clarity on British position on EU talks

 John McFarlane, chairman of TheCityUK, which promotes Britain's financial services sector, called for stable and effective political leadership and clarity on what the UK wants from talks with the EU after its "self-inflicted wound".

-McFarlane, who is also chairman of Barclays (BARC.L), said "we neither know the shape or direction of things to come".
+McFarlane, who is also chairman of Barclays, said "we neither know the shape or direction of things to come".

 "It's far from certain what we might be able to secure from discussions with the EU," he told TheCityUK annual conference.